 New gun MV of 2,638 fps (804 mps) using SC super charges

-- In the "With 1,920 lbs.
-(871 kg) 4crh AP Shell" table, elevations above 20 degrees apply only to HMS Hood and to the monitors, as these were the only ships as completed that had gun elevations greater than 20 degrees.
+- ^In this table, elevations above 20 degrees apply only to HMS Hood and to the monitors, as these were the only ships as completed that had gun elevations greater than 20 degrees.
 Ships given extensive modernizations in the 1930s had their mountings modified to achieve 30 degree elevations, but those ships were then issued 6crh projectiles.

-- As noted above, super charges were never issued to ships whose gun mountings could elevate past 20 degrees.
-For that reason, in the super charge table, elevations above 20 degrees should be used only for weapons employed as Coastal Artillery.
+- ^As noted above, super charges were never issued to ships whose gun mountings could elevate past 20 degrees.
+For that reason, in this table, elevations above 20 degrees apply only for weapons employed as Coastal Artillery.

 - 8crh projectiles were used only by Monitors and only during World War I. These gave a maximum range of about 32,000 yards (29,260 m) at an elevation of 30 degrees.